 Other tried-and-true classics include Shepherd's Pie, Colcannon, Irish Stew and the traditional Irish breakfast, a hearty combination that often includes eggs, bacon, sausage, blood pudding, potatoes, mushrooms and more.
 Corned beef and cabbage, however, is largely an American creation – not an Irish classic at all.

-Pictured below are our versions of a few classic and not-so-classic Irish dishes as well as a decadently delicious milkshake made with a healthy dose of Irish cream liqueur.
+Listed below are our versions of a few classic and not-so-classic Irish dishes as well as a decadently delicious milkshake made with a healthy dose of Irish cream liqueur.
 Slainte!